 According to the game theory, a game is defined as an interaction, which includes a sum of players, a sum of strategic choices, and a sum of returns for each player.
 It is obvious that the total returns derive from the strategies each player will select among a plethora of available options, its interaction with the choices made by the rest of the players, that is, the sequence of movements that follow or precede other players, and the information being available before each move.
 There are different types of games.
 One can indicatively refer to cooperative game in which the players make combinatory commitments, form alliances and take cooperative actions.
 It describes the structure, strategies and benefits of the alliances and how the processes can affect the allocation of benefit in each alliance.
-On the other hand, in a noncooperative game, the active players cannot form alliances.
+On the other hand, in a non-cooperative game, the active players cannot form alliances.
 In the symmetric game, the benefits of each strategy depend on the other strategies, not on the players, whereas in the asymmetric game different strategies apply.
 In the zero-sum game all players benefit, whereas in the non-zero sum game a player can benefit; yet, not at the expense of other players.
 In the simultaneous game the players who participate in the game later in time are unaware of the other players' actions.
 On the contrary, in the sequential game, the players who participate later in time are aware of other players' previous actions (Tadelis, 2013).

 The combinatory study of the rational choice theory and game theory, through which an attempt is made to approach the phenomenon of migration, lead to different questions.
-However, wefocusonthefollowing questions:

-a) which is the discourse generated by the Visegrad countries in the formation of policy, c) which is the policy of Turkey and d) how is the policy in Greece developed (McNabb, 2009; Rich et al., 2018).
+However, we focus on the following questions: a) which is the role, discourse and dynamics of the E.U., b) which is the discourse generated by the Visegrad countries in the formation of policy, c) which is the policy of Turkey and d) how is the policy in Greece developed (McNabb, 2009; Rich et al., 2018).